Our trains on Saturday 23rd August are SOLD OUT. Do not travel to the railway unless you have booked train tickets.

 Daisy the dumper dropping stone during track maintenance

-One of the most useful pieces of kit of the Permanent Way team’s disposal is their road-rail dumper, which they have nicknamed ‘Daisy’.
+One of the most useful pieces of kit of the Permanent Way team’s disposal is their road-rail dumper.
+They have nicknamed it ‘Daisy’.
 Daisy came to us in 2011, and it’s hard to imagine where we’d be without it!
 For many years Daisy has performed all sorts of tasks, from ballasting to hauling rails and […]

 Komatsu Excavator